1. Overview of Overtime Law in Lithuania

 Bonuses may also influence the calculation of overtime pay in Lithuania.
 If a bonus is considered non-discretionary, it must be included in the determination of an employee's regular rate of pay for the purposes of calculating overtime.
 Non-discretionary bonuses include those that are announced to employees to encourage them to work more steadily, rapidly, or efficiently, and bonuses for meeting set targets:

-The inclusion of these bonuses ensures that overtime compensation reflects the true earnings of employees, providing a fairer and more accurate reflection of their overtime hours.3.
-Rights and Obligations
+The inclusion of these bonuses ensures that overtime compensation reflects the true earnings of employees, providing a fairer and more accurate reflection of their overtime hours. putting forward a well-rounded method of calculating overtime that aligns with both ethical considerations and legal standards.

 Employee Rights to Overtime Pay